 Cleaning and repair companies can be responsible for accidents.
 Residents of Spring Hill can even file a lawsuit against a municipal agency.
 A slip and fall incident must cause injuries when you are on government property.

 In some cases, a slip and fall case has multiple liable parties.
-Your lawyer can determine who all owes you money.
+Your lawyer can determine who owes you money and the best way to see that you obtain it.

 Why Should You Start as Soon as Possible?